Thuylt185411/English/Cam12/Test2/Part1.md

 Choose TWO letters, A-E.
 Write the correct letters in boxes 12 and 13 on your answer sheet.

-Which TWO actions are recommended for improving conditions for farmers?
+Which TWO actions are recommended for improving conditions for farmers
 A. reducing the size of food stocks
 B. attempting to ensure that prices rise at certain times of the year
 C. organising co-operation between a wide range of interested parties